-Your company evolves in a competitive industry, but cannot keep up with the pace of internal demands.
-Your support team is overwhelmed by a large number of operational queries and this negatively impacts your results, the quality of your services and more importantly, your customers’ satisfaction!
+Your company evolves in a competitive industry but needs to catch up with the pace of internal demands.
+Your support team is overwhelmed by a large number of operational queries, and this negatively impacts your results, the quality of your services and, more importantly, your customers’ satisfaction!

 That’s not you?
-Good, but be careful, it can be easier than you think to fall in such a situation.
-Your internal support and request management is fragile and a little push can bring it in a tailspin.
+Good, but be careful; it can be easier than you think to fall in such a situation.
+Your internal support and request management is fragile, and a little push can make it tailspin.

 - Poor tracking of tickets